 to the best of their ability.
 They

 view The Rule as their promise to all SQLite users of how the developers

-are expected to behave in community.
+are expected to behave.

 This is a one-way promise, or covenant.

 In other words, the developers are saying: "We will treat you this